demisto/demisto-sdk/demisto_sdk/commands/pre_commit/README.md

 ## Usage

 ### Manually, using git (recommended)
-* In a terminal shell, change directory to the folder used as a content repo.
+* In a terminal shell, change the directory to the folder that is used as a the content repo.
 * Make sure you have the latest version of `demisto-sdk`.
 * Run `demisto-sdk pre-commit`.

 ### In a GitHub Action
-* Under the content repo, we have a GitHub Action that automatically runs `demisto-sdk pre-commit`, so it runs automatically after each commit.
+* Under the content repo, there is a GitHub Action that automatically runs `demisto-sdk pre-commit`, so it runs automatically after each commit.
 * Make sure to set the `GITHUB_ACTIONS` environment variable to `true`.

 ### Automatically, as a git hook